autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 ## Introduction

-Here is coding guideline for a topic message handling in Autoware.
-It includes the recommended manner than conventional one, which is roughly explained in [Discussions page](https://github.com/orgs/autowarefoundation/discussions/4612).
+Here is coding guideline for topic message handling in Autoware.
+It includes the recommended manner than conventional one, which is roughly explained in [_Discussions page_](https://github.com/orgs/autowarefoundation/discussions/4612).
 Refer to the page to understand the basic concept of the recommended manner.
 You can find sample source codes in [ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples) referred from this document.

 ## Typical message handling manner usually used